kathiravanbtm/1forall/Readme.md

 ### Core Features:

-- **Image Format Conversion**:
+- **Image Format Conversion**
-  - Convert JPEG to PNG or JPG.
+  Effortlessly convert between popular image formats:
-  - Convert PNG to JPEG or JPG.
+  - JPEG ↔ PNG ↔ JPG

-  - Convert JPG to JPEG or PNG.
+- **Image-to-PDF Conversion**

-- **Image-to-PDF Conversion**:
+  Combine one or more images (JPEG, PNG, JPG) into a single PDF.
-  - Convert single or multiple images (JPEG, PNG, JPG) into a PDF.
+  - Customize PDF settings: page orientation, size, and margins.

-  - Customize PDF settings such as page orientation, size, and margins.
+- **PDF-to-Image Conversion**

-- **PDF-to-Image Conversion**:
+  Extract all or selected pages from a PDF as images (JPEG, PNG, JPG).

-  - Extract all or specific pages from a PDF as images in JPEG, PNG, or JPG format.
+- **Document Compression**

-- **Document Compression**:
+  Compress PDF files directly in your browser to reduce file size while maintaining quality.

-  - Compress PDFs directly in the browser to reduce file size while maintaining quality.
+- **Image Editing Tools**

-- **Image Editing Tools**:
+  Edit images before conversion or upload:
-  - Crop images to specific dimensions or aspect ratios.
+  - Crop to specific dimensions or aspect ratios.
-  - Rotate images clockwise or counterclockwise to desired angles.
+  - Rotate to any angle.
-  - Adjust brightness, contrast, and sharpness for clarity.
+  - Adjust brightness, contrast, and sharpness.

 ### Exam-Specific Features: